Advises Men Over 40 To Get Regular Aneurysm Screenings

 So the alternative that was recommended with Dr. Wright was for him to intervene me by opening my chest at that time.
 From there, I consented to having a second opinion because I was afraid of it.

-I advise everyone who is viewing this video…Go to your doctor, have an X-Ray, an MRI because you can’t see it, you can’t touch it unless you have these types of examinations.
+I advise everyone who is viewing this video…Go to your doctor, have an X-Ray, an MRI, and look for yourself because you can’t see it, you can’t touch it unless you have these types of examinations.

-People think “I have no pain”, well no pain can cause this and may be fatal for you.
+Especially, most people they think “I have no pain”, well no pain can cause this and can be fatal for you.

 Several famous people have died from this disease unexpectedly.
 Actors have died on stage, singers have died singing, family men have died at the table, collapsing in front of somebody else or collapsing while driving and killing other people.

-If you are male and over the age of 40, take the advice of Hector.
-Schedule a vascular screening to make sure you haven’t started to develop a potentially fatal aortic aneurysm.
+If you are male and over the age of 40, take Hector’s advice.
+Talk to your doctor about having an aneurysm screening to make sure you haven’t started to develop a potentially fatal aortic aneurysm.

-When discovered at its early stages, AAA Repair can be performed using simple, minimally invasive procedures that require a very small incision and very little recovery time.
+When discovered at its early stages, aortic aneurysm repair can be performed using minimally invasive surgical procedures that require a very small incision and offer quick recovery time.

 However, as Hector describes, if discovered at its later stages, Abdominal Aortic Aneurysm Repair may require open chest surgery which is much more involved and requires several weeks of recovery.

-So, please do not delay.
-Here at The Vein and Vascular Institute of Spring Hill we recommend regular vascular consultations with your vascular surgeon to help you stay healthy and enjoy the best quality of life possible.
-Give us a call at (352) 505-1737 to schedule a consultation with one of our Board Certified Vascular Surgeons to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.
+Give us a call at (352) 505-1737 to schedule a vascular consultation with our Board Certified Vascular Surgeons in Spring Hill to determine whether you are at risk of developing a potentially fatal Abdominal Aortic Aneurysm because your vascular health matters to us.